 The AF-S 70-200mm VR has a very moderate 3x zoom ratio and the level of

-of barrel distortions (0.7%) changing to moderate pincushion distortions
+of barrel distortion (0.7%) changing to moderate pincushion distortion

 (0.7%) at the long end of the zoom range.

 Move the mouse cursor over the focal length text marks below to observe the respective distortion

 The chart above has a real-world size of about 120x80cm.